cracyc/msdos-player/readme.txt

 If you specify '-s3,4', the virtual COM1/2 are connected to the host's COM3/4.

 NOTE: The maximum baud rate is limited to 9600bps.

+----- Convert command file to 32bit or 64bit execution file

+You can convert a 16bit command file to a single 32bit or 64bit execution file by embeding a command file to the msdos.exe.

+For exmaple, you can convert LIST.COM by this command:

+	> msdos -clist32.exe list.com

+and you can simply run list32.exe without msdos.exe.

+Other options' value are also stored to a new execution file.
+For example:

+	> msdos -ccommand32.exe -v6.22 -x command.com

+the command.com starts with the version 6.22 and XMS/EMS option enabled.

+The active code page is also stored.
+For example:

+	> chcp 437
+	> msdos -cSW1US32.exe -s SW1US.exe

+the SW1US.exe starts with the code page 437 and serial I/O option enabled.

+NOTE: Please make a new execution file name other than msdos.exe.

+At the execution time, the embeded command file will be extracted into the temp folder and will be removed when the execution is normally finished.

 ----- Binaries